 Make a hanging garden of jam jars #Plants & Gardening#gardening#great-ideas#living small#porches/balconies#vertical gardens June 1 | Cat Rocketship Photo courtesy of Revolucao no Quintal Love it.
 Rope + soil + clean jars + succulents = hanging garden.
 So easy, so upcycle-y, so lovely.
 This would work super well with herbs, too, or small flowers like violets!
 You can check out the full project at Revolução no Quintal, although the site is in Portuguese. ᔥ Recyclart Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
 PREVIOUS Upcycle old maps by turning them into gift bags NEXT A robot stroller for nerd parents and their geeklings!
 Show/Hide comments [ 7 ] Yessssss.
 Must install wooden beam in my apartment to make this possible.
 Reply Be careful with growing things in jars… there is no drainage and it is easy to get root-rot, just a heads up!
 2 agree Reply I've been growing houseplants in jars for years – just don't overwater them and you'll be good.
 Reply baby food jars? thoughts?
 Reply I've been trying to find a container small enough to fit mini succulents in to display in a tiny weird window.
 Baby food jars could be perfect.
 Reply My cactus Spike has always harbored a secret desire for flight…..
 5 agree Reply This is wonderful!
 Must resist… urge to try… right now… Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.